thumun/hw00-intro-base/README.md

 This project implements the following:
  - a fragment shader that uses 3D Worley Noise to create a fun texture
  - a vertex shader that animates the vertices of an object via a sine function (and thus, creating a wobbly effect)

+Link to live site: https://thumun.github.io/hw00-intro-base/

 ![cube_red](https://github.com/thumun/hw00-intro-base/blob/master/redcube.png?raw=true)